The below article will give you more knowledge about 13th Month Pay in the Philippines, its corresponding law, and its application.

 All employers are required to pay their rank-and-file employees thirteenth-month pay, regardless of the nature of their employment and irrespective of the methods by which their wages are paid, provided they worked for at least one (1) month during a calendar year.
-The thirteenth-month pay should be given to the employees not later than December 24 of every year.
+The 13th-month pay in the Philippines should be given to the employees not later than December 24 of every year.

 Definition of Rank-and-File Employees

 The Labor Code, as amended, distinguishes a rank-and-file employee from a managerial employee.
 A managerial employee is one who is vested with powers or prerogatives to lay down and execute management policies and/or to hire, transfer, suspend, layoff, recall, discharge, assign, or discipline employees, or to effectively recommend such managerial actions.
 All employees not falling within this definition are considered rank-and-file employees.

 The above shall be used as a guide for the purpose of determining who are rank-and-file employees entitled to the thirteenth-month pay.
 Managerial employees are exempt

 The thirteenth-month pay shall not be less than one-twelfth (1/12) of the total basic salary earned by an employee in a calendar year.

 The “basic salary” of an employee for the purpose of computing the thirteenth-month pay shall include all remunerations or earnings paid by his or her employer for services rendered.
 It does not include allowances and monetary benefits which are not considered or integrated as part of the regular or basic salary, such as the cash equivalent of unused vacation and sick leave credits, overtime, premium, night shift differential, and holiday pay, and cost of living allowance (COLA).
 However, these salary-related benefits should be included as part of the basic salary in the computation of the thirteenth-month pay if these are treated as part of the basic salary of the employees, through individual or collective agreement, company practice, or policy.